-BGO may only use as a counterparty in these operations Financial Institutions with a minimum long-term risk rating of A from S&P or A2 from Moody's or A from Fitch and its subsidiaries.
+BGO may only use as a counterparty in these operations Financial Institutions with a minimum longterm risk rating of A from S&P or A2 from Moody's or A from Fitch and its subsidiaries.
 In the case of a counterparty that does not meet the above condition, an approval of the Board of Directors will be needed to be able to carry out this type of transaction.
-In the case of clients of Banco General, S.A. and Subsidiaries that are counterparties in derivative operations, they will be approved as stipulated in the Manual of Credit Policies and Procedures for Business Banking of the bank.